adventuremomblog

 During our visit, the weather was COLD but sunny.

 It was around 35 degrees during our tour but at least we had sunshine and the wind wasn’t too bad.
-Keep in mind that the air temperatures are much cooler when you are out on the water.
+Air temperatures are much cooler when you’re out on the water.

 Toward the beginning of your boat tour, you can see Virginia Beach’s hotels stretched along the coast of Virginia Beach.
 The Virginia Beach shores stretch out 38 miles and there are 28 miles of public beach.